amirongit/notecode/elasticsearchInAction.md

     - this was forced by lucene's inability to define multiple fields with a common name but different data type on each index
 #### Indices
 - logical connections between similar documents
-- documents of an index share the same mapping
+- documents of an index share the same [schema definition](#mapping)
-    - definition of the schema of documents
-- composed of shards
-    - indices have a primary & a replica shard by default
+- composed of shards (one primary & one replica shard by default)
 - can either exist on a single node or be distributed in a cluster
 #### Data Streams
 - specific type of extended alias
 - templates are used to create associated indices in an interval
-    - each index indicates an specific range in time
 - write operations execute on the last (current) index
 - read operations execute on all indices
 #### Shards & Replicas
 - shards
     - software components that hold some amount of data
-    - physical instances of lucene
-        - high performance full text search engine
+    - physical instances of lucene (high performance full text search engine)
     - usually distributed across a cluster for availability & failover
 - replicas
     - duplicated copies of primary shards